bismuthsoft/fazeoid/README.md

  - Firefox desktop

 ### Help test new features
 Interested in what's next?
-[Go to Pull Requests](https://github.com/bismuthsoft/fazeoid/pulls) open a particular feature PR, and then scroll down to "Deploy Preview".
-Click the link, and you can check out our new features and help us to debug them.
+To test future features [go to Pull Requests](https://github.com/bismuthsoft/fazeoid/pulls), open a feature, and find the post by netlify (bot).
+Click the "Deploy Preview" link, and you will be brought to a version of Fazeoid with this testing feature enabled.
+If you find any issues with the new feature, please leave comments so we can fix it!

 ## Guide